A-mung the most nutritious foods the plant world has to offer…mung beans could be your new legume go-to.

-Most of us should be fine adding mung beans to our diets.
-Vegetarians and vegans in particular may find them useful to make sure they’re getting enough protein.
+Most of us should be fine with adding mung beans to our diets.
+And they’re a great protein source for vegetarians and vegans.

-The only people who should be a bit wary of those who suffer from gas and intestinal discomfort – especially if they don’t eat many beans / legumes / pulses usually.
+The only people who should be a bit wary of eating mung beans are those who suffer from gas and intestinal discomfort – especially if they don’t usually eat that many beans, legumes or pulses.

-We recommend slowly introducing them into your diet – don’t go eating mung beans morning, noon and night!
-Then see how your body reacts.
+We recommend slowly introducing them into your diet – don’t go eating mung beans morning, noon and night from the outset!
+Try them in small portions and see how your body reacts to them.

 How to cook dried mung beans in a healthy way